turbot/guardrails-samples/baselines/getting_started/gcp/gcp_baseline/README.md

 ## Important

-Running the baseline without an input variable file assumes that you have **ALL** AWS mods installed.
+Running the baseline without an input variable file assumes that you have **ALL** GCP mods installed.
 To limit the baseline, look at the example input variable file [demo.tfvars](demo.tfvars).

 ## Requirements